T2Je/FYPhoto/README.md

 10. FYVideoPlayerViewController, ❌ won't do
 11. BarTintColor ✅ (ColorConfiguration)
 12. Quick completion for single selection on PhotoPicker ✅
-13. Crop video & Landscape.
+13. Trim video & Landscape. ✅
 14. Photo editor
 15. PhotoBrowser back callBack

+Fix:
+1. Speed of exporting video for trimming is slowly.